gurezo/chirimen-lite-dashboard/libs/file-upload/README.md

-# chirimen-panel
+# file-upload

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test chirimen-panel` to execute the unit tests.
+Run `nx test file-upload` to execute the unit tests.